XTLS/Xray-docs-next/docs/en/config/transports/tls.md

 An array of strings that specifies the ALPN values used during TLS handshake.
 The default value is `["h2", "http/1.1"]`.

-Special value `["FromMitM"]`, when it is the only element, causes outbound TLS to reuse the ALPN from the TLS connection decrypted by a `dokodemo-door` inbound.
+Special value `["FromMitM"]`, when it is the only element, causes outbound TLS to reuse the ALPN from the TLS connection decrypted by a `tunnel` inbound.

 > `minVersion`: string